MaxBetich/portfolio-landing-page/README.md

 * Navigate to top level of the "portfolio-landing-page" directory.
 * Open "index.html" file in browser of choice to view the page.

-Project can be cloned from this [GitHub repository](https://github.com/MaxBetich/portfolio-landing-page.git).

 [Click here](https://maxbetich.github.io/portfolio-landing-page/) to view the page on GitHub Pages.

 ## Known Bugs